If you know what you want to do after university your degree subject ought to provide a suitable basis for that career.

 - Design Studies and Fine Art graduates, for example, often take longer to establish their careers than those in some other disciplines.

 One reason for some similarity in employment prospects is the point mentioned above, that a significant proportion of job vacancies do not specify any subject at all.

-- You can take the most obscure subject in the UCAS Directory and still have over 50% of job vacancies available to you.
+- You can take the most obscure subject on the UCAS website and still have over 50% of job vacancies available to you.

 - Degree class is also important: students with first-class honours are less likely to be unemployed, whatever subject they studied, unless they truly have nothing else to offer an employer alongside their good degree marks.